FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 ![Pipelines](readme_images/pipelines.png)

 For our data, Pipeline 3 was ranked the highest, based on our Accuracy metric.
-After the AutoAI experiment completes, it is saved in the Cloud Pak for Data project.
+After the AutoAI experiment completes, it is saved in the Watson Studio project.
 You can view it from the Assets tab under AutoAI experiments.

 ## Evaluate the model performance